sparlund/new_abaqus/README.md

   - [x] Nodal displacement
   - [ ] Stresses and strains
 - [x] Re-direct output to a log file for debugging
+  - [ ] Print timing for each step in logfile
 - [ ] makefile
 - [ ] Automate test cases for comparison solution against abaqus